intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 even with the potential for flaws, likely contributed significantly to the eventual success of the Internet.

 This premise that specifications will be imperfect is correct.
-However, the robustness principle is almost always the incorrect solution to the problem.
+However, ignoring faulty or ambiguous input is almost always the incorrect solution to the problem.

-# Harmful Consequences of the Robustness Principle
+# Harmful Consequences of Tolerating the Unexpected

-Problems in other implementations can create an unavoidable need to temporarily apply the robustness principle.
+Problems in other implementations can create an unavoidable need to temporarily tolerate unexpected inputs.
 However, even temporary use carries risks.

 ## Protocol Decay {#decay}

-The application of the robustness principle to any system that is in early phases of deployment, such as the early Internet, is expedient.
-Applying the principle defers the effort of dealing with interoperability problems and prioritizes progress.
+Tolerating unexpected input might be an expedient tool for systems in early phases of deployment, such as was the case for the early Internet.
+Being lenient in this way defers the effort of dealing with interoperability problems and prioritizes progress.
 However, this deferral can amplify the ultimate cost of handling interoperability problems.

 Divergent implementations of a specification emerge over time.
 When variations